 "We haven't got much budget right now, but next year will be different."

-Translation: "We are currently skint but stick with us and it'll pay off."
+Translation: "We are currently skint but stick with us, and it'll pay off."

-Some of my best clients started out with tiny budgets and have since grown into lucrative retainer accounts (10 years and counting).
-You have to sometimes spot the potential of companies.
+Some of my best clients started with tiny budgets and have since grown into lucrative retainer accounts (10 years and counting).
+You have to spot the potential of companies.
 Consider where they're heading and how you can become an essential part of that journey.

 "Just whatever you think is best."

 Translation: "We don't know what we need, feel a bit insecure about it and are hoping you'll do all the thinking for us."

 While a lack of a brief can be a red flag; it can also present a huge opportunity to apply your expertise and guide the client along a path that ultimately secures you lots more work and helps them to become a roaring success.

 Being a consultant lets you flex your creative muscles and brings out the entrepreneur in you.
 It's fun.
 You roll your sleeves up, and you get stuck in.
 You spot where money can be made.

 What problems can you solve for your client?
 How will you help them first?
 Is there an obvious initial step that you can work on together?
 Sometimes, the best approach is to find something simple to focus on and go from there.